arfeo/Balderdoush/README.md

 - Arrow keys: move
 - P: pause
-- Q: quit the game and return to the main menu
+- Esc: quit the game and return to the main menu

 ## Installation